stanford-ppl/spatial-multiverse/models/resnet_official/README.md

 python  optimize_inference_graph.py  models/resnet_official/resnet_official.pb  input_tensor  softmax_tensor  224,224,3

-# Follow the instructions printed by the previous command to navigate to your TensorFlow installation and run the TensorFlow graph utilities
+# You may also want to print ImageNet classification, if so see the instructions [here](../../docs/demo.md)

 python dnn_to_spatial.py models/resnet_official/resnet_official_opt2.pb
 ```